hiper2d/spring-boot-angular-maven-starter/README.md

 [![TravisCI Build](https://travis-ci.org/hiper2d/spring-boot-angular-maven-starter.svg)](https://travis-ci.org/hiper2d/spring-boot-angular-maven-starter)

-An example of Spring Boot and Angular 4 integration with the help of Maven, Webpack and Kotlin.
+An example of Spring Boot 2 and Angular 5 integration with the help of Kotlin, Maven and Yarn.

 ##### Client npm dependencies status: